The Redemption Race

 I felt awful, and it was like someone just flipped a switch in me, I went from feeling good to feeling like death.

 I took it really easy, and I mean really easy, for the next couple miles, poured all the water I could on my head and tried to keep myself from falling over.
 It was hard, I was starting to feel defeated.
 My pace slowed down and I calculated the splits and I saw this dream, this goal I wanted to accomplish so badly just disappear from view.
 I was pissed.
-Not again, this year was supposed to me by year.
+Not again, this year was supposed to be my year.

 This is my redemption run, this was where I tackle this course.